roseengineering/crystalweb/README.md

 ## Introduction

-Use this program to automatically characterize your crystals using a test fixture and a Nanovna.
+Use this script to automatically characterize your crystals using a test fixture and a Nanovna.
 The script will search for the series frequency resonant point of the crystal and from there make measurements.
 It will also search for the parallel resonant point